front/wp-redisearch/README.md

 **Synonyms**: RediSearch supports synonyms, that is searching for synonyms words defined by the synonym data structure.

-And even more features will be added in upcoming versions soon.

-Some planned features are:
+### Existing features

+* WooCommerce: Index and search through most of existing products meta data.
-*   Binary documents indexing: Searching through binary files like pdf, word, powerpoint and ...
+* Document: Index content of binary files such as pdf, word, excel and powerpoint.
-*   Advanced search: Adding advanced search functionality.
+* Synonym: Adding synonym groups is simple.
+Just add each comma separated group on a new line in synonym settings and done.
+* Live search (aka autosuggest): Search as you type regardless of misspelling.

 ### Installation
 1. First, you will need to properly install and configure [Redis](https://redis.io/topics/quickstart) and [RediSearch](https://oss.redislabs.com/redisearch/Quick_Start/).